These scripts are tools for collecting performance data for Docker-based tests.

 All benchmarks require a user defined yaml file describe the environment.
 These files are of the form:

-The yaml file defines an environment with two machines named
+The yaml file defines an environment with three machines named

 100.100.100.100 reachable by the command